 The American Bobtail is known for being a sensitive cat, very attuned to people and other animals.
 This sensitivity lends it well to animal therapy programs, as the American Bobtail naturally seeks out people in need.
 It also does extremely well in family homes and around children.
 The American Bobtail should even fit into households with other pets, provided that the other pets are friendly and accepting.
 The American Bobtail is becoming more and more favored due to its friendly and easy-going nature.

-The breed of the American Bobtail began in the 1960’s in America, making it a relatively new breed of feline.
 In the 1980’s the American Bobtail was finally recognized as a breed worldwide, not just exclusively in the United States.
 Though many people may believe that it is related to the Japanese Bobtail, in truth there is no relation between the two breeds of cat.

 Did You Know?